National Police Air Service: Fixed-wing operations

-In November 2022, shortly after the closure of Doncaster Sheffield Airport, NPAS announced that the fixed wing fleet would temporarily relocate to Leeds Bradford Airport.
+In November 2022, shortly after the closure of Doncaster Sheffield Airport, NPAS announced that the fixed-wing fleet would temporarily relocate to Leeds Bradford Airport.
+They commenced operation at their new home East Midlands Airport on 26 December 2023.

 Criticism

 There was some initial criticism from forces around the service provided by NPAS when it began operation.
 This was primarily due to the reduction in number of bases and aircraft available, following general cuts by the UK Home Office to police funding.
 This led to Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducting a case study of NPAS with its conclusions made public on 30 November 2017.
 The report commented at some length on the governance and funding of the service provided.
 The report specifically stated that there was no criticism of NPAS staff or its operational delivery.
 HMICFRS included the following observation in its press release: